Data Security Threats That You Probably Keep Brightsiding

 The last decade alone revealed a 24% decline of trust in the technology sector across the States, with 73% of respondents being concerned about information privacy.
 Meaning, people are increasingly aware that data security is not a given you don’t put a price on.

 Though the stats on total number of data compromises across the U.S. in the year 2022 counts seemingly unimpressive 1802 cases, the data breaches behind them affected more than 422 million people.
-In the long run, forecasts on the global cybersecurity market evaluate its growth at $266.2B by 2027.
+In the long run, forecasts on the global cybersecurity market evaluate its growth at $300 billion by 2027.
 Quite naturally, it all adds up.

 What is data security all about?